GaryHostt/DR_DNS-1/LabGuide200.md

     ![](./screenshots/200screenshots/load-balancer-3.PNG)

-Verify the application is working as expected in DR region Frankfurt by navigating to the load balancer url.
+Verify the application is working as expected in the Frankfurt DR region by navigating to the load balancer url.

 ## Alternative: Run the scripts yourself ##